The BFA in Art + Design: Drawing offers professional, studio-based training in the visual arts with all the advantages of a university education.

 The BFA is a professional degree with concentrated areas of specialization, so you will take more art courses than you would in a BA program.
 At UMass Dartmouth, you also have the advantages of a university education where you can diversify your studies and expand your career opportunities.

-You'll learn fundamental skills and contemporary drawing practices through a wide spectrum of drawing course offerings such as:
+You will learn fundamental skills and contemporary drawing practices through a wide spectrum of drawing course offerings such as:

 - the human figure